 String and festoon lights

 Festoon lights and string lights (or fairy lights) are made up of a long cable with light bulbs attached at regular intervals along its length.
-String lights usually have small, fixed bulbs attached, while festoon lighting uses larger light bulbs that can be individually replaced.
+String lights usually have small, fixed light bulbs attached, while festoon lighting uses larger light bulbs that can be individually replaced.
 Both types of light can create a cosy, attractive ambience in your garden.
 String lights are slightly more versatile, as they can be strung through bushes and trees, while festoon lighting is better for illuminating larger spaces.

 Power options – pros and cons